English adjectives

 English adjectives form a large open category of words in English which, semantically, tend to denote properties such as size, colour, mood, quality, age, etc. with such members as other, big, new, good, different, Cuban, sure, important, and right.
 Adjectives head adjective phrases, and the most typical members function as modifiers in noun phrases.
 Most adjectives either inflect for grade (e.g., big, bigger, biggest) or combine with more and most to form comparatives (e.g., more interesting) and superlatives (e.g., most interesting).
 They are characteristically modifiable by very (e.g., very small).
 A large number of the most typical members combine with the suffix -ly to form adverbs (e.g., final + ly: finally).
 Most adjectives function as complements in verb phrases (e.g., It looks good), and some license complements of their own (e.g., happy that you're here).

-The syntax of adjectives and adjective phrases
+Syntax

 Internal structure

 An adjective phrase (AdjP) is headed by an adjective and optionally takes dependents.
 AdjPs can take modifiers, which are usually pre-head adverb phrases (e.g., truly wonderful) or post-head preposition phrases (e.g., too big for you; afraid of the dark).
 The following tree diagram in the style of The Cambridge Grammar of the English Language shows the AdjP very happy to try, with the adverb very as a modifier and the clause to try as a complement.